pudly/schmopera-hugo/content/articles/la-traviata-shows-houston-how-to-arise.md

 date = "2017-10-23T13:27:00-04:00"
 lastmod = "2017-10-24T23:01:00-04:00"
 publishDate = "2017-10-24T20:42:00-04:00"
-slug = "la-traviata-shows-houston-how-to-arise"
-title = "La traviata shows Houston how to arise"
+short_description = "I would say that this production is a very reasonable first opera to go to, all things considered, and that this is a production which will have delights to offer any but the most snobbish operagoer.
+For the seasoned conoisseur, it will offer orchestral variety, fluent dramatic text-setting, and proof that Italian composers can simultaneously manage subtlety ands passion." slug = "la-traviata-shows-houston-how-to-arise" title = "La traviata shows Houston how to arise"
 +++